 Mr. Sunshine (미스터 션샤인) is one of the most visually breathtaking K-dramas ever made — a sweeping romance set against the dying years of the Joseon Dynasty and the rise of the Korean Empire.
-The production team built and used some of the most beautiful sets and historic sites in Korea, and many of them are open to visitors today.
+I've recommended a lot of period dramas to friends, but this is the one I always describe as "a moving painting."
+Every frame looks composed, the costumes are extraordinary, and the locations carry real historical weight.
+The production team built and used some of the most beautiful sets and historic sites in Korea, and the lovely thing is that many of them are open to visitors today.

 Mr. Sunshine (2018) follows Eugene Choi, a Korean-American Marine Corps officer who returns to Korea in the early 1900s and falls in love with Go Ae-shin, a noblewoman secretly fighting for Korean independence against Japanese encroachment.
 Directed by Lee Eung-bok and written by Kim Eun-sook, starring Lee Byung-hun and Kim Tae-ri.
 A story about love, sacrifice, and a country at a crossroads.